Classic Cols of the Southern Alps

 Day 6: Col de Turini to Nice

-To end our week of world class cycling, we head to the city of Nice, where our 4*hotel is within easy walking distance of the Vieille port and the Café du Cycliste.
+We end this week of world-class cycling in the city of Nice, where our 4* hotel is within easy walking distance of the Vieux Port and the Café du Cycliste retail haven.

-We start the day with a rollercoaster descent down the Turini, however there is the option of first taking in the Circuit de l’Authion (2016m).
-This is a ’noose’ shaped loop around the mountainside on a narrow military road which comes recommended by Chris Froome (Cyclist, November 2017 – we featured in The Big Ride in this issue).
-This lines us up nicely for the Col de Braus (1005m), the climb itself is nothing special, but the descent down a series of tightly stacked hairpins is truly epic.
+We start the day with a rollercoaster descent down the Turini, although there is the option of first cycling the Circuit de l’Authion (2016m).
+This is a noose-shaped loop around the mountainside on a narrow military road which is favoured by many of the pros (and recommended by Chris Froome; Cyclist November 2017 – we featured in The Big Ride in this issue).
+This lines you up nicely for the Col de Braus (1005m).
+The climb itself is not extraordinary, but the descent down a series of tightly stacked hairpins is truly epic!

 The climbs keep coming today and the next is the Col de Saint-Pancrace (673m).
-For those of you wanting even more of a challenge, you can continue to the Col de la Madone (927m), which was made famous by Lance Armstrong who favoured this area for his training.
-Descending to La Turbie, we pick up the upper balcony road, which snakes along the coastal mountains with spectacular views down to the Mediterranean far below.
-Made famous by the time-trial on the Paris-Nice Classic (known as the ‘Race to the Sun’), the Col d’Èze (507m), is a fitting finale.
+For those of you wanting even more of a challenge, you can continue to the Col de la Madone (927m).
+Descending to La Turbie, we pick up a high balcony road that snakes along the coastal mountains with spectacular views of the Mediterranean far below.
+Known for the time trial on the Paris-Nice Classic (known as the ‘Race to the Sun’), the Col d’Èze (507m), is a fantastic finale to an incredible week of cycling.

 Classic route: 86km with 1200m ascent [ride profile]